SynneK1337/gci-2019/getting-started-with-stl-in-cpp/readme.md

     std::cout << "a = " << a << ", b = " << b << std::endl;
 }
 ```
-After compilation and executing this code we got following results:
+After compilation and executing this code we get the following results:
 ```
 a = 14, b = 21
 a = 21, b = 14